Yannicked/node-true-random/README.md

-node-true-random is a true random "generator" written in ecmascript 6.
+node-true-random is a true random "generator" written in ecmascript 6 (automatically compiles into es5 with traceur).
 It caches random numbers from http://qrng.anu.edu.au/ for you to use.

+Why ecmascript 6 you might ask?
+Because classes are awesome!

 It's very simple to use: